Sell Your Boat Sell Your Boat LEARN MORE

 tarpon fishing in tampa bayJune and July fishing for big fish in Tampa Bay can be dominated by only one fish that makes its presence in spring and hangs around through early fall…TARPON!!!

-The “silver king” showed up in the Anna Maria Island/Longboat Key area very early this year.
+The “silver king” showed up in the Anna Maria Island and Longboat Key area, where Longboat Key boat rentals make it easy for anglers to get out on the water and target these amazing fish.
 Usually, the tarpon season in the Tampa Bay or Boca Grande area doesn’t kick off until May, but this year, I started seeing them off Egmont Key and the Sunshine Skyway bridge in February.
 So tarpon fishing in Tampa Bay began early!
 The early arrival of fish was probably due to warm spring-like weather that basically ended winter in January.
 With no severe cold fronts after January, waters began to warm, bringing small baitfish into the bay by mid-February.
 Glass minnows showed up first, and they attracted Spanish mackerel.
 Macks love “glassies,” as tarpon do, and along with the Spanish that were migrating northward from the Keys, tarpon moved out of the rivers and showed up in Tampa Bay over some hard bottom at the extreme south end.
 Tarpon continued to appear and are here in extreme numbers at times.
 Thus far, some of the largest schools have been sighted along the beaches from Longboat Key to Pass-A-Grille.
 One school was estimated at about 1,000 fish.
+For those looking to get in on the action, boat rentals in Longboat Key offer an ideal way to head out early in the morning and make the most of the season.
 So now that they’re here, how are you gonna catch one?
 Here are a few tips to help you be the king of the silver king.

 1) Don’t Spook Tarpon!